Engineering — Note 01

 Pick boring tools, on purpose.

 The shiny framework someone posted about last week is a liability when it breaks on a Sunday and the docs are still half-written.
-We reach for tools with long memories — battle-tested databases, mature languages, the obvious choice — and save our novelty budget for the parts of the product that actually need it.
+We reach for battle-tested databases, mature languages, the obvious choice — and save our novelty budget for the parts of the product that actually need it.

 03